Same-sex marriage in Alabama

-Restrictions
+Legal restrictions

 On August 29, 1996, Governor Fob James issued an executive order banning same-sex marriage and the recognition of same-sex marriages performed in other states or foreign countries.
 On April 9, 1998, the Alabama State House voted 79–12 in favor of a bill banning same-sex marriage and the recognition of same-sex marriages performed in other states or foreign countries.
 On April 13, 1998, the Alabama State Senate approved the bill in a 30–0 vote.
 Governor Fob James signed it into law.
 On March 8, 2006, the Alabama House voted 85–7 in favor of Amendment 774, a constitutional amendment to the Constitution of Alabama banning same-sex marriage and a "union replicating marriage of or between persons of the same sex" in the state.
 On March 11, 2006, the Alabama Senate approved the bill in a 30–0 vote, and on June 6, 2006, Alabama voters endorsed the amendment with 81% voting in favor.